It re-envisions the role of the University and higher education in these unprecedented times, political, cultural and environmental.

 From the “We are Still In” commitment to the Paris Accord to our pioneering co-generation plant (launched in 1980) and other sustainable practices throughout the campus, Clark is exemplary in its commitment to being a learning laboratory for environmental consciousness.
 The NEC links with a strong network of activities and connections already underway, including Sustainable Clark.

-It encourages us to see ourselves as part of an interdependent Earth, and to re-envision the human / environment relationship for the future together Time in nature, including a weeklong immersion of observation and exploration and a steady rhythm of other outdoor sessions, are central to the work of the initiative, as we deepen our awareness of our interdependent relationship with the natural world.
+Time in nature, including a weeklong immersion of observation and exploration and a steady rhythm of other outdoor sessions, are central to the work of the initiative, as we deepen our awareness of our interdependent relationship with the natural world.